georgiee/coding-for-kids/slides.md

 ^ It's about exposure to technology, computer science and programming

-^ so they can understand the bigger picture, the connecting lines.
+^ so kids can understand the bigger picture, the connecting lines.

 ^ Most of the kids will never be a coder anyway.